 Use a weed barrier around flower beds

 Weed barrier comes in different material types such as plastic and mixed fabrics.
-Most of these looks just like the plastic sheeting used to cover the ground under construction sites and protect it from water.
+Most of these look just like the plastic sheeting used to cover the ground under construction sites and protect it from water.

 A good quality weed barrier fabric is made of biodegradable plastic that allows water, air and, sunlight to permeate through it while blocking the growth of weed seeds.